bbc/pole/README.md

 As with the `get` command, the `--copy` argument can be used to place the matched secret in the clipboard.
 Further, if no argument is given to `pole guess`, the value to search with is taken from the clipboard.
+You can also add the `--notify` argument to report success or failure via a desktop notification.

 For example, you could select and copy the URL from your browser then run the following to put the password in your clipboard:

-    $ pole guess --copy
+    $ pole guess --copy --notify
     Guessed passwords/ipmi/compute103
     Copied password value to clipboard!
     Clipboard will be cleared in 30 seconds.